jpn--/larch/docs/_sources/data-fundamentals.rst.txt

 		4      3          3              50,000 10   250  1
 		====== ========== ============== ====== ==== ==== ======

+	Internally, Larch uses two distinct sub-types for data in this format: a dense version labeled as `idca` and a sparse version labeled as `idce`.
+The dense `idca` version enforces a constraint that every case must have a row for every alternative, even when the alternative is not available and has no meaningful data.
+In this case, the data storage is no more space efficient than `idco` format, but the utility function can be expressed in a simpler fashion.
+The sparse `idce` version allows such unavailable alternative to be omitted entirely, but it must maintain an separate but associated lookup table to find the first alternative in each case efficiently.

 In the abstract, these two data formats are completely interchangable: any data that